 The Human Rights Program, with the Center for Latin American Studies, sponsors the Ignacio Martín-Baró Human Rights Essay Competition.
-The Human Rights Program will award three prizes in the amount of $250 each for the best essays in the field of human rights.
+The Human Rights Program will award three prizes to UChicago students in the amount of $250 each for the best essays in the field of human rights.
 The award categories are:

 Masters and Professional students (MA, MPP, JD, MD)

 Essays should be no longer than 25 double-spaced pages for college students and 40 pages for graduate students.
 They may take the form of analytic or critical essays, empirical research papers, term papers or personal essays on any human rights issue.
 Essay topics are not restricted to the field of Latin American studies.
 Submissions will be judged by category, with one prize awarded in each.
 Essays may be submitted by students in any division or department at the University of Chicago.
 Competition is restricted to enrolled students.